thejosehuerta/cs260/assignment5/README.md

 [bigochart]: https://miro.medium.com/max/2544/1*FkQzWqqIMlAHZ_xNrEPKeA.png

 For the time complexity, it didn't change much compared to assignment 4.
-For the most part, in continues to be O(n) except for inserting/deleting at the head of the list.
+For the most part, in continues to be O(n) except for inserting/deleting at the head of the list, which run at constant time O(1).
 The Delete() and Search() functions have been updgraded to search in traversal order until it finds the number in the list, but worst case scenario will end up being O(n).